ryanell/ryanell.github.io/essays/software-building.md

-While tools with fancy names like "Agile Project Management" and "white box tests" might seem important thanks to their flashy-ness, the biggest lesson that I learned when developing my software engineering skills and knowlege is that no matter what task you need to accomplish, keeping a cool head, using your resources properly and working a little bit every day is how to reach any goal you desire.
+While tools with fancy names like "Agile Project Management" and "white box tests" might seem important thanks to their flashy-ness, the biggest lesson that I learned when developing my software engineering skills and knowlege is that no matter what task you need to accomplish, keeping a cool head, breaking down difficult problems and working on them a little bit every day is how to succeed.